IHTSDO/snowstorm/docs/loading-snomed.md

 ## Loading Release Full Files

 It's possible to load the RF2 **Full** files which gives you access to previous releases in addition to the current content.
-This will  take many hours (*one import has taken more than 24 hours*).
+However, this will  take longer (*last run took 2h15 on an m5.xlarge AWS instance with 4 vCPU and 16GB Memory*), but will not have an impact to the performance.

 Simply replace the `--import` argument above with `--import-full` or the `type` with `FULL` within Swagger.